cloudbrownie/pong/README.txt

  - Use the movement keys to move the paddles in order to bounce the ball
  - Score by bouncing the ball pass the other paddle
  - Pause / exit the game using ESCAPE

+Game mode instructions:
+ - Classic:
+    - Just a simple recreation of the classic game Pong by Atari, with added particle effects and screen shakes!
+- Burst:
+    - The red ball is the main ball on screen, it's the only ball that makes sounds on bounce.
+It is also the only ball that generates new balls whenever it bounces, with a different velocity in the y direction.
+    - Try to deflect as many balls as possible!
+ - Rain:
+    - Little orange effects will "rain" down over the field, and if the ball happens to hit one of these effects, it too will be orange
+    - Try not to be scored on while trying to score on the enemy paddle, as if you're scored on and the ball has an effect, bad things can happen
+    - Buffs will apply to whoever scored the ball when it has buffs
+    - Debuffs will apply to whoever was scored on when the ball has buffs
+    - Be careful playing 1 player in this mode!
+It gets very hard
+ - Swap:
+    - The paddles are two distinct colors in order to keep track who is who
+    - Randomly every 5 to 10 seconds, the paddles will flip, but the score will not
+    - Should you score the ball?
+What if the paddles switch and now your amazing deflect will be your demise
+ - Blank:
+    - Currently blank, new game modes will be added in the future though!

 Contact:
  - Email: andynguyen.aln@gmail.com